bodaro/riveroad/york/lease.md

 * That one person can talk to me anytime but arrange with text first
 * It has tons of light in the daytime, best seen before it gets dark
 * No pets, subletting or airbnb-style (unless you want to split the profit)
+* Must meet owner in person before seeing the lease.
+Dates are Friday Dec 27, early AM Sat Dec 28 or Thursday Jan 9 all day and evening

+##### Utilities

+* PG&E Estimate $100+

+##### Utilities split with downstairs
+* There is always your option to get your own of these and pay more (except water)
+* Internet v. fast 1Gbit
+* Garabge
+* Water (must be split with downstairs, no separate account)
+* Garden upkeep as negotiated with neighbor (and according to the CC&Rs)
+* Probably will involve raking some loquat tree leaves.
+See this: <a href="https://www.orlandosentinel.com/news/os-xpm-2007-03-25-orsimply25-story.html">loquat fruit</a>

+##### Current Utility Costs
+Based on current consumptom these are utility estimates for the upstairs unit:

+* PGE: $100+
+* Water: $70
+	* Note: downstairs pays $80 now.
+Adding upstairs consumption $40 and for the lawn $20 =  140/2 is 70 each
+* Garbage $23 each per month
+* Internet: $35.00

+##### Garage

+* $200 per month.
+Your own parking spot.
+Will fit medium SUV I think.

+##### Security Deposit

+* Latest move in Jan 31
+* 1 months rent.
+The place is new.
+Especially if you want a short term rental (but at least 1 month) it must be returned in similar condition (minus wear and tear of course).
+See here: <a href="https://www.bornstein.law/wp-content/uploads/2018/02/Downloads-Security-Deposit-Deduction-Guide.pdf">Security Deposit Deduction Guide</a>